Front Gate

 August 29, 2005, Hurricane Katrina reared her ugly head on the State of Louisiana.
 Our farm was severely damaged.
 Most of the Christmas trees were blown down, but thanks to the help of my family who were all displaced from New Orleans, we were able to straighten out all the trees.
 The crop is doing quite well and will be ready for the 2005 season, which opens the Friday after Thanksgiving, November 26, 2005.

 September 19, 2007, Our second grandson was born, Trace Michael, to our son Kevin, Jr. and his wife, Donna.
-Trace was 6 lbs., 15 oz., 18.5 inches long.
 Trace is also a third-generation Christmas tree farmer; they can never start too early.

 March 29, 2008, Our daughter Bethany Anne was married to Glen Seal in a lovely outdoor evening service at the Franklinton Country Club.
 The couple honeymooned in St. Martin.

 September 11, 2009, Our son Kevin, Jr. and his wife Donna were blessed with the birth of their second son, Samuel Tripp Steele, named in memory of my father, Samuel Davenport Steele, Jr., who passed away October 3, 2008.
-Tripp was 7 lbs., 5 oz., and 19 inches long.
-Donna and Tripp are doing well.
 Triston and Trace will have another set of hands to help out on the farm.

-October 19,2009, Our daughter Bethany and her husband Glenn gave birth to their first child, Kylie Anne Seal, 8 lbs., 3 oz., and 19 inches long.
-Bethany and Kylie are doing well at home.
+October 19, 2009, Our daughter Bethany and her husband Glen gave birth to their first child, Kylie Anne Seal.
 We are getting a lot of free labor on the farm; Keep it up Kids!

 Merry Christmas and Happy New Year!